Ulcerative colitis is a disease where inflammation develops in the colon and the rectum (the large intestine).

 What are the treatment options for a flare-up of ulcerative colitis?

 Steroids work by reducing inflammation.
 If you develop a moderate or severe flare-up, a course of steroid tablets (corticosteroids) such as prednisolone will usually ease symptoms.
 The initial high dose is gradually reduced and then stopped once symptoms ease.
-A steroid enema or suppository is also an option for a mild flare-up of inflammation of the rectum (proctitis).
+A steroid enema or suppository is also an option for a mild flare-up of inflammation of the rectum (proctitis) or the lower colon.
 Steroid injections directly into a vein may be required for a severe flare-up.

 A course of steroids for a few weeks is usually safe.
 Steroids are not usually continued once a flare-up has settled.
 This is because side-effects may develop if steroids are taken for a long time (several months or more).
 The aim is to treat any flare-ups but to keep the total amount of steroid treatment over the years as low as possible.